gzapodea/NETCONF/README.md

     - PASS - your password

-The sample code will ask user to select which device to collect information from.
+The sample code will ask the user to select which device to collect information from.

 The device information that will be collected (if available):
  - hostname